dtcenter/METplus/docs/Contributors_Guide/testing.rst

 where <MARKER-NAME> is one of the custom marker strings listed in pytest.ini.

+New pytest markers should be added to the pytest.ini file with a brief description.
+If they are not added to the markers list, then a warning will be output when running the tests.

 There are many unit tests for METplus and false failures can occur if all of the are attempted to run at once.
 To run only tests with a given marker, run::